Book a room if you dare!

 Now the current reincarnation of the building is a unique inn with dorm-style accommodation.
 However, the patients of the former TB patients are still believed to walk the halls at night, and given there are many unmarked graves right next to the building, it’s little surprise that these poor souls can’t find peace!

 Most Haunted Rooms: All rooms have reported activity

 Hotel Website: The Original Springs Hotel

-Opening in 1885, taking advantage of the healing waters hidden under the town, the Original Springs Hotel in Okawville Illinois, has long been regarded as one of Illinois’ most haunted locations!
-Thousands of visitors flocked to the hotel over the years and many of which have left a tangible part of them behind.
+Opening in 1885, taking advantage of the healing waters hidden under the town, the Original Springs Hotel in Okawville, Illinois, has long been regarded as one of Illinois’ most haunted locations!
+Thousands of visitors flocked to the hotel over the years, many of which have left a tangible part of them behind.

 Reports of hauntings have been ever-present at the hotel for generations, with the sighting of a woman in white, disembodied whispers coming from the rooms, and sinister feelings of being watched.
-Several documented suicides, stories of gangsters, deaths, and the mysterious healing properties of the water make this historic hotel one of the most interesting haunted properties in the country!
+Several documented suicides, stories of gangsters, deaths, and the water’s mysterious healing properties make this historic hotel one of the most interesting haunted properties in the country!

 [PHOTO CREDIT: Christopher Saint Booth, Haunting Captures]

 It is believed that Abraham Kauffman built Roads Hotel back in 1893 when it was a layover stop for the railroad.